qdrant/examples/qdrant_prefetch/readme.md

-# Example of use Qdrant's prefetch for hybrid queries
+# Examples of using Qdrant `prefetch` for hybrid queries

 * Prefetch as reranker